krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2017.12.22  	- version 0.6.0 =

+* Tweak			- Backup order creation on notificationUri server callback from Collector (scheduled 30 seconds after purchase) if error occur in frontend.
+* Tweak			- Only create new Collector public token when needed.
+* Tweak			- If payment complete url is triggered and order don't have status PurchaseCompleted in Collectors system - redirect customer to checkout again.
+* Fix			- Swap storing of billing and shipping addresses for B2B orders.

 = 2017.12.12  	- version 0.5.1 =
 * Tweak         - Add function for making all product id/sku’s unique before sending cart data to Collector.
 * Fix           - Don’t try to add invoice fee to WC order if no invoice fee product exist (caused 500 error when finalizing order in WC).